-Before patients can have liposuction or liposculpture procedures, they must first be examined by a certified plastic surgeon.
+Before patients can have liposuction in Miami or liposculpture procedures, they must first be examined by a certified Miami plastic surgeon.
 Candidates should be over the age of 18, in good health, and ideally within 25 pounds of their ideal body weight.
 They should also have fat deposits that have not gotten better through diet and exercise.

 During a liposculpture procedure, fat deposits are removed by very thin metal tubes interested into the body though small incisions.
 A syringe or medical suction pump removes the fat by creating an area of negative pressure.
 Once the fat is removed, it can be transferred to another part of the body that needs to be plumped up, such as the breasts or buttocks.
 This is sometimes called fat transfer or lipo filling.
 The procedure is most often done on an outpatient basis, using local anesthesia and perhaps a sedative to ensure the patient’s comfort.

 The recovery time and process for liposculpture is very similar to that of liposuction.
 Patients will generally need about a week off from work, and most physical activity should be kept to a minimum for perhaps two weeks.
 Swelling and bruising is expected, and those can persist between four and 10 weeks, depending on the amount of sculpting that has been done and the surgeon’s technique.